 Broadcom MASTERS (Math, Applied Science, Technology, and Engineering for Rising Stars) is a national competition for 6th- 8th grade students designed to inspire and encourage the nation's young scientists, engineers and innovators.

 To qualify for the Broadcom MASTERS, students must place within the top 10% in a SSP-affiliated science fair.
 Nominees then enter the competition by completing an application explaining their science project and demonstrating their use of STEM principles.

-300 Semifinalists are honored and 30 Finalists are invited to spend a week showcasing their research projects and competing as teams in hands-on STEM challenges to demonstrate their skills in critical thinking, collaboration, communication and creativity.
-The top winner is awarded the $25,000 Samueli Foundation Prize
+After submitting the online application, 300 semifinalists are selected and 30 finalists present their research projects and compete in team hands-on STEM challenges to demonstrate their skills in critical thinking, collaboration, communication and creativity.
+The top winner is awarded the $25,000 Samueli Foundation Prize.

 Contact us for more information about the Broadcom MASTERS.